BCLibraries/burns-exhibits/content/right-reading/11reader-or-collector.md

 ---
-title: "Gallery page"
+title: "Reader or Collector?"
 description: ""

 # Page order
-weight:  7
+weight:  11
 alwaysopen: true

 # Change to false to publish.